deidrebrin/openrefine_cotsen/_episodes/02-working-with-openrefine.md

 # Lesson

-## Workshop dataset
+> ## Workshop dataset
-Quick note on the data we'll be using in this workshop.
-It has been created by...
+> Quick note on the data we'll be using in this workshop.
+It is from a fictional excavation that will take place in the Digital Archaeology Lab later this year.
+> The data have been intentionally 'messed up' for the lesson.
+>
+> **Download** the data file to your computer by [clicking this link](https://ucla.box.com/s/kc848ky38ajmbq90ve1l1tik6i5v5bh4).

 ## Creating a new OpenRefine project